BlvcMamba/Izzycious/README.md

 ## Currently Doing

-- Running a Digital Agency [Thedevbuild](https://thedevbuild.com) 😩
+- Collaborating on a Digital Agency [Thedevbuild](https://thedevbuild.com) 😩
 - Trying to get a degree in Mathematics 😀
 - Team management 👨🏾‍💼